• Skip to primary navigation

 …the plant size, and any other factors; if in doubt, consult a plant expert in our store.

-Plants grow best on sandy soil, don’t be particular for the pH.
+Plants grow best on sandy soil, don’t be particular about the pH.

 Contact the store for specific advice regarding pre-mixed potting soil for this plant.